 - Twenty-six work weeks of leave during a single 12-month period to care for a covered service member with a serious injury or illness if the eligible employee is the service member’s spouse, son, daughter, parent, or next of kin (military caregiver leave).

-FMLA essentially gives employees the ability to take care of life’s many twists and turns without fear of punishment or getting laid off.
+FMLA essentially gives employees the ability to take care of life's many twists and turns without fear of getting laid off.
 You know, like getting fired after giving birth.
-We all know that life gets in the way.
-We might be happy and healthy now, but things can turn bad real fast.

-From an employer’s perspective, twelve workweeks of leave is a long time to be without an employee, even if s/he is not paid.
-You can see how an employer might be more open to negotiating a severance if you highlight your desire for FMLA because they are going to lose you anyway.
+From an employer's perspective, twelve workweeks of leave is a long time to be without an employee, even if s/he is not paid.
+Therefore, you can see how an employer might be more open to negotiating a severance if you highlight your desire for FMLA because they are going to lose you anyway.
 The employer might as well find some amicable arrangement so they can get on with finding your replacement ASAP.

 The last thing your employer wants to happen is for you to check out for 12 weeks and then just go through the motions for another several months before deciding to leave.That would be a massive productivity loss.